HishamAlkaed/Master_Thesis/README.md

 ## Conclusion

 The various models implemented in this project demonstrate that it is possible to identify hateful memes using text and image analysis techniques.
 The unimodal fine-tuned BERT-base-cased model (utilizing only text) created in this project stands out as the most accurate, achieving an overall F1 score of 0.704 and 0.641 on the unseen dev and test split of the dataset, respectively.
 Followed by the Gradient Boosting Stacked Ensemble technique (utilizing both image and text), achieving 0.686 and 0.631 on the unseen dev and test split of the dataset, respectively.
+The insights behind this behvaiour are are explained in the thesis paper.
 The code in this repository, along with the dataset used and the thesis paper can be used as a starting point for future work in this field.